hms-dbmi/viv/README.md

 ## 🌎 Browser Support

-Viv supports both [WebGL1](https://caniuse.com/?search=webgl) and [WebGL2](https://caniuse.com/?search=webgl2)
-contexts, to provides coverage across Safari, Firefox, Chrome, and Edge.
+Viv supports coverage across Safari, Firefox, Chrome, and Edge.
 Please [file an issue](https://github.com/hms-dbmi/viv/issues/new) if you find a browser in which Viv does not work.